Leeds United captain Liam Cooper remains doubtful for Wigan Athletic clash

 Leeds United captain Liam Cooper remains doubtful for Friday's Championship clash with Wigan Athletic at Elland Road.

-The 27-year-old was forced to pull out of the warm-up ahead of last Saturday's 1-0 victory over Sheffield Wednesday.
+The 27-year-old was forced to pull out of the warm-up ahead of last Saturday's 1-0 victory over Sheffield Wednesday in LS11.

 United initially played down the issue afterwards believing it to be a small muscular problem but he is now a major doubt for the Easter weekend fixtures.

-Cooper's absence opened the door for a first start in over six months for Whites defender Gaetano Berardi and it appears the 30-year-old will line-up once again in defence.
+Cooper's absence opened the door for a first start in over six months for Whites defender Gaetano Berardi, who had been missing with a ruptured hamstring, and it appears the 30-year-old will line-up once again in defence.

+Leeds host Paul Cook's side on Good Friday ahead of an Easter Monday trip to Brentford in which the Whites skipper also remains touch and go for.

+Although he isn't expected to start against the Tics, Bielsa hasn't fully ruled the defender out yet.

-Bielsa said: "We're going to play with the same team.
-Cooper needs a chance to come back to the team, it is very difficult for him to play.
+"We want to play with the same team as the previous game," Bielsa said, "because Cooper is not going to have a chance to come back to the team.

-"We cannot say he is out 100% but he doesn't have a big chance.

-"It is difficult to make a conclusion.
-In this case we cannot give a precise answer."
+"It’s very difficult for him to be ready to play the game.
+I cannot say that he is one hundred per cent out, but I cannot say he has a lot of chance either.

+"It's difficult to create a conclusion of this kind of situation because the information I give has to be accurate.
+In this case, it’s not easy to have precision in the answer.
+If I say Cooper is not going to play, but it may not be like this."